hiroya210/hiroya210/README.md

 - 👋 Hi, I’m hiroya
-- 👀 I’m interested in Web developmet and software development
+- 👀 I’m interested in Web development and software development
 - 🌱 I’m currently learning Ruby on Rails, Git, HTML, CSS, JavaScript etc.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...